Limited Entropy Dot Com Not so random thoughts on security featured by Eloi Sanfèlix

 Suerte a los que os decidáis!

 EDITADO: Ayer estuve pegandole un ratillo cuando llegué a las 9, un poquitín más después de cenar y otro rato cuando volví de dar una vuelta por ahí.
-La cosa va de romper CAPTCHA's, pasé los niveles 1-5 pero el 6 se me resiste... no veo NADA de momento :oops: .
+La cosa va de romper CAPTCHA's, pasé los niveles 1-5 pero el 6 se me resiste... no veo NADA de momento 😳 .

 Las soluciones las estoy haciendo con PHP con libcURL, reutilizando un script que usé en la CampusParty de 2006 (creo).
 Te suena Javi? xD Esta vez toca hacer cosas 'parecidas' pero hay que saltarse el captcha 1000 veces en 60 minutos, con lo que automatizarlo es clave (y un coñazo la espera xD).